Drt36/payment-service/README.md

 ### Data Encryption

 - Account numbers and routing numbers are encrypted using AES-256
-- Only last 4 digits are stored (encrypted)
+- Sensitive are stored in encrypted form
 - When retrieved, data is decrypted and masked as `****1234`
 - Encryption key is configured via `app.encryption.secret`